Diversity in swimming: The Great Migration

 The Great Migration changed the matter of cleanliness in pools from a class issue from the 1890s to the 1910s to a race issue from the 1920s to the 1930s due to the development of city slums of Black Americas.

-The Great Migration was the movement of millions of Black Americans from the rural south to north, west, and midwest cities from the mid 1910s to the 1930s.
+The Great Migration was the movement of millions of Black Americans from the rural south to north, west, and midwest cities from the mid-1910s to the 1930s.
 A key impact of the Great Migration is the development of redlining and race restrictive housing covenants in the north to concentrate Black Americans in specific neighborhoods.
 Black communities dealt with restrictive housing covenants and higher rent prices which left many Black Americans with minimal options for housing.
 As a result, Black families were forced to subdivide their apartments and cram in extra tenants to make the inflated monthly rent payments, which left little money or time for regular maintenance of their homes.
 Black neighborhoods quickly became run down and overcrowded at the hands of this cycle.
-From a white Americans' perspective, Black migrants replaced the poor, white, European immigrants that previously inhabited the slums: the noticeably dilapidated working class neighborhoods were now solely identified as Black communities.
+From a white Americans' perspective, Black migrants replaced the poor, white, European immigrants who previously inhabited the slums: the noticeably dilapidated working-class neighborhoods were now solely identified as Black communities.
 The worry of disease transmission in bathhouses and recreational pools was now linked to Black Americans.
 Pools were also unlikely to be built in or near these overcrowded black neighborhoods and entry and membership fees for other pools would have been unaffordable to Black Americans.
 The Great Migration shifted the societal view on cleanliness to an issue of the Black community and created deteriorated Black neighborhoods with little access to aquatic facilities.